-Hospital treatment on the island is free, as are the majority of the many clinics for outpatients, but general practitioners are private and charge for the professional services they provide.
+Emergency Hospital treatment on the island is free to everyone.
+Patient care is however chargeable for all inpatient and outpatient treatment for the first 6 months on the island.
+However for those employed as licensed both the employee and their immediate family – spouse and children will be eligible for free inpatient and outpatient care.
+All general practitioners are private and charge for the professional services they provide.
 For the first six months after you arrive in Jersey, you'll have to pay the full cost if you need to visit a GP or pick up a prescription.
 After six months you will be able to apply for your Social Security health card.
-Showing this card will give you a discount on the fee at your GP's surgery for you and your dependants, and most prescriptions will be free.
+Showing this card will give you a discount on the fee at your GP's surgery for you and your dependents, and most prescriptions will be free.

 There are plenty of nurseries, registered childminders, pre-schools and nannies on the island.
 There are also school holiday clubs and some after-school facilities.
 Discover more at the link below.

 In the academic year before your child starts reception class in school, he or she will be entitled to 20 hours of free nursery education every week during term time.
 Discover more at the link below.